emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 | F  | 28
 | M  | 32

-#### Limitations
+##### Limitations

-The `top` command is not rewritten to Energy Logserver DSL, it is only executed on the coordination node.
+The `top` command is not rewritten to ITRS Log Analytics DSL, it is only executed on the coordination node.

 ### Identifiers

 An identifier is an ID to name your database objects, such as index names, field names, aliases, and so on.
-Enegry Logserver supports two types of identifiers: regular identifiers and delimited identifiers.
+ITRS Log Analytics supports two types of identifiers: regular identifiers and delimited identifiers.

 #### Regular identifiers